onlyasmalllizard/phantom-elephants-frontend/README.md

 - Reflections
 - Mood based on their reflections

-We decided to use a dashboard from creative tim which used tailwind css.
+We decided to use a dashboard from Creative Tim which used Tailwind CSS.
 On this dashboard we decided to have 4 pages:

 _*Main dashboard*_

-- On this page we have colour coordinated alerts which are placed on the main dashboard to make it more convenient for the coaches to identify students that are struggling as well as students tha are excelling.
+- On this page we have colour coordinated alerts which are placed on the main dashboard to make it more convenient for the coaches to identify students that are struggling as well as students that are excelling.
   We also have a :
 - Student watch list
 - overall view of experience and quiz scores